chrisHuxi/CarND-Advanced-Lane-Lines/writeup.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this, actually code from course is really helpful for this part:
+Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this, actually code from course is really helpful for this part.
+And to get smoother result, I define two polynomial fit function: `FitPolynomial()` and `FitPolynomialEasy()` in 9th code cell.
+One for first frame of video and another for next frames.
+In order to judge if a frame is first frame or not, I use global variable, it seems wild but it works.

 ![alt text][image5]

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this in 9th code cell in my ipython notebook.##########333
+I did this in 7th code cell in my ipython notebook.
+As for radius of curvature, I use formula provided in course, and for position offset, I caluculate distance of image midpoint(1280/2 = 460 pixel) and two lines' midpoint, then judge this value is positive or negative, that means vehicle has right offset or left offset.
+And convert pixel to meters we can get real distence.

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in lines # through # in my code in `yet_another_file.py` in the function `map_lane()`.
+I implemented this step in 11th code cell `DrawInImg()`.
 Here is an example of my result on a test image:

 ![alt text][image6]